 The project will immediately build hydrogen-ready features and technologies into the Port’s housing, commercial and renewables projects and will allow local people to test real-world hydrogen vehicles and home heating equipment.

 Energy Systems Catapult created the Energy Revolution Integration Service – to providing expert guidance and support to SLES projects across the UK, as part of the £100 million Innovate UK funded Prospering from the Energy Revolution programme under the Clean Growth Industrial Challenge.

 - Systems Architecture – will help design a solution that can be used as a template for for other Smart Local Energy Systems around the UK.
 This approach will be made stronger by the incorporation of the views of all players in the hydrogen economy, from generation and storage, transport, import, export to the end users and everything in between.

-The ERIS team is aiming to hold a series of focus groups to discuss the elements of this systems architecture and would like to hear if you want to be involved?
-If you have an interest please register your details here and let us know a little about the area of the hydrogen economy where you specialise.
-Thank you for the consideration.
+The Catapult is holding a series of focus groups to discuss the elements of this systems architecture and would like to hear if you want to be involved.
+Please register your details with Charmalee Jayamaha and let us know a little about the area of the hydrogen economy where you specialise.